chocolatey/docs/input/en-us/c4b-environments/azure/client-setup.md

 ## Client Setup Script

-To on-board clients, you run the `ClientSetup.ps1` script provided with your Chocolatey for Business QDE Azure Environment.
+To on-board clients, you run the `ClientSetup.ps1` script provided with your Chocolatey for Business Azure Environment.

 You will need the following values ready when running this script: